gilolsen1/Sprint-Challenge-React-Wars/README.md

 ```

 - At a high level, this code is a common way to automatically load data from a remote server into a component.
 - View your `App` component's `state` by opening the Chrome `React Dev Tools` to peek at the data set.
 At this point you will know what to do from here.
+LOL : )

 Your data set will look like this: